eitansuez/lab-ckad-practice/workshop/content/preface.md

 command: vim mypod.yaml
 ```

+### Vim Tips

+- In situations where an errant tab makes its way into your yaml file, use `:retab`, which replaces all sequences of <Tab> with new strings of white-space using the tabstop value.

 ## The command line

 If you are comfortable with vim, vim bindings is turned on in the bash command shell (`set -o vi`).
 It's often quicker to edit an existing the command instead of typing Ctl-C and having to re-type it from scratch.